Eigenvalue processes in light of Riemannian submersion and gradient flow of isospectral orbits: Introduction

-\begin{lemma} \cite{https://doi.org/10.48550/arxiv.2205.06737} Let $\phi: M \to N$ be a submersion and $M$ be equipped with a metric $g$.
-Let $\prv$ denote the orthogonal projection to the vertical direction with respect to the submersion.
-Define the process $X$ by where $W$ is a Brownian motion on $(M,g)$.
-Assuming the existence of solutions, the image process, $\phi(X) =: P \in N$, satisfies the equation where $H(X)$ is the mean curvature of the fiber $\phi^{-1}(P)$ at $X$ in $M$ and $c = \frac{\dim \phi^{-1}(P)}{2}$ depends on the dimension of the fibre. \end{lemma}

-The submersion of interests in this paper are quotients of compact Lie groups.
-Naturally, the it offers certain symmetry structures.
+The submersion of interests in this paper are all quotients of compact Lie groups.
+Naturally, the it offers nice symmetries.

 \begin{proposition} (C.f.\cite{pacini2003mean}) Let $M$ be a Riemannian manifold such that a compact Lie group $K$ acts as a subgroup of isometries of $M$.
-Then $M/K$ is equipped with a natural metric such that $\phi: M \to M/K$ is a Riemannian submersion, and the orbit mean curvature field descends to a vector field on the quotient $M/K$. \end{proposition}
+Then $M/K$ is equipped with a natural quotient metric such that $\phi: M \to M/K$ is a Riemannian submersion, and the orbit mean curvature field descends to a vector field on the quotient $M/K$. \end{proposition}

-The interests on mean curvature flows dates back at least to the famous Plateau problem and variation of surface area with fixed boundary.
-In the group quotient scenario, we have a straightforward interpretation.
+The history of mean curvature flows dates back at least to the famous Plateau problem and variation of surface area with fixed boundary.
+In the group quotient scenario, we have a characterisation in this vein as follows.

 \begin{proposition} (C.f. \cite{pacini2003mean} Proposition 1) Let $M$ be a Riemannian manifold such that a compact Lie group $K$ acts as a subgroup of isometries of $M$.
 The volume of orbit $vol(K\cdot m)$ is a smooth function on $M$, and the vector field of orbit mean curvatures is for $m\in M$. \end{proposition}